ECCC-ASTD-MRD/MIDAS-src/src/README.md

 **prior to submitting a merge request**.
 This imply for instance that if your contribution modify dependencies or add a new program, you have to modify the content of `src/programs/src_files`.
+The `src_files`  files can be automatically updated by running the script `make_src_files.sh` that is located in the same directory as the main programs.

 ### Configuring the compilation and linking process